legacyLD/rails-pet-lab/docs/part-3.md

 Create a page at `/owners/:owner_id/appointments` that lists all of an owner's appointments by following the guidelines below.

-1. Add a convenience route for users to `GET /owners/:owner_id/appointments`.
+1. Add a convenience route for owners to `GET /owners/:owner_id/appointments`.
 Give it a prefix of `owner_appointments`.
 Route it to an `appointments` action in the owners controller.

   > Note that this isn't technically one of the RESTful routes listed in the [Routing](http://guides.rubyonrails.org/routing.html#nested-resources) Rails guide.